 I decided to investigate the seasonal forage available to bees, contacting local bee keeping associations and the North York Moors National Park Authority, as well as scouring the extensive RHS bee friendly plant list.

 Using an online database of images from a Scanning Electron Microscope (SEM) for reference, I hand carved and modelled porcelain specimens of larger than life pollen grains, allowing the viewer into this beautiful and hidden microscopic world.

 Even though there were hundreds of different flowers, trees and shrubs to choose from, I was surprised to see how similar the textures and structures of the pollen grains were, also a prevalence for 3 and 6 fold symmetry became apparent.
-After looking at over 200 SEM images of pollen grains I finally decided on 21 specimens that were visually different from each other, flowered in the right season and could be grown in the garden at home.
+After looking at over 200 SEM images of pollen grains I finally decided on 21 specimens that were visually different from each other, flowered in the right season and could be grown in a UK garden.

 I created 3 large wall pieces, Spring, Summer and Autumn, which show what bees are foraging on at different times of the year and, importantly, what you could be growing in your garden to help stop their decline.